-How Finance as a Service Helps SaaS Companies to Grow
+How Finance as a Service Helps SaaS Companies Grow

 What is Finance as a Service?

-Finance as a Service (FaaS) is an agile service delivery model that helps SaaS companies with their finances.
-FaaS can help SaaS businesses to reduce cash flow, optimize business performance and strengthen financial management.
+FaaS can help SaaS businesses to improve cash flow, optimize business performance and strengthen financial management.
 It typically offers automation of time-consuming tasks for finance department personnel such as general ledger, billing, accounts receivable, and payable.
-SaaS businesses that have finance-related needs can use FaaS to improve their financial operations.

 • General Ledger